 • Fun fact about the air disc brake story: An air disc brake story has been in Fleet Equipment’s Top 10 stories of the year since 2013.
 Before the 2018 story listed above, the story in the Top 10 was: “The skinny on air disc brakes” (2012).
 Within a year of posting, the updated story overtook “Skinny”—knocking it down to No. 230 overall for the year.

-• Of all the Top 10 stories in 2019, the 2019-posted No. 7 “Electric vehicles are being readied for vocational operations” and No. 9 Navistar Executive Interview were the only ones in which search traffic was not the primary driver.
+• Of all the Top 10 most-read stories of 2019, the 2019-posted No. 7 “Electric vehicles are being readied for vocational operations” and No. 9 Navistar Executive Interview were the only ones in which search traffic was not the primary driver.
 They were driven by direct traffic.

 - Electric vehicles are being readied for vocational operations